ePages-de/epages-devportal/_posts/2018/2018-02-01-install-your-own-galera-cluster.md

 ## Galera bootup

-Now that all of your configs are in place, you are ready to start and initialize the Galera cluster.
+Now that all of your configs are in place, you are ready to start and initialize the Galera Cluster.

 The first node must be started with the option `--wsrep-new-cluster`.
 It will initialize the completely new cluster.